antoineallard/a-portable-graph-library/README.md

 #### Structure of graphs

   * `directed_graph`: Provides functions to compute and extract various structural properties of simple directed graphs without self-loops.
 <!--- Most of these functionalities are also available in the `pgl` Python module.--->

 #### Random graph generators

+  * `geometric_Sd_model`: Generates random geometric graphs according to the S^D model.

 <!---* `lcloning.py` [[source]](src_python/lcloning.py): A python script that generates an undirected edgelist using the [L-cloning algorithm][6].
 As the number of copies goes to infinity, the generated edgelist belongs to the ensemble considered in the message passing approach.--->